 The taxpayer contends assessment inequity as the basis of the appeal.
 When unequal treatment in the assessment process is the basis of the appeal, the inequity of the assessments must be proved by clear and convincing evidence.
 86 Ill.Admin.Code §1910.63(e).
 Proof of unequal treatment in the assessment process should consist of documentation of the assessments for the assessment year in question of not less than three comparable properties showing the similarity, proximity and lack of distinguishing characteristics of the assessment comparables to the subject property.
 86 Ill.Admin.Code §1910.65(b).
-The Board finds the appellant did not meet this burden of proof and a reduction in the subject's assessment is not warranted.
+The Board finds the appellant met this burden of proof and a reduction in the subject's assessment is warranted.

-The Board finds the best evidence of assessment equity to be appellant's comparables #1, #2, and #3 and the board of review comparables #1, #2, and #4.
-These comparables had improvement assessments that ranged from \$11.36 to \$13.48 per square foot of living area.
-The subject's improvement assessment of \$13.30 per square foot of living area falls within the range established by the best comparables in this record.
-Based on this record the Board finds the appellant did not demonstrate with clear and convincing evidence that the subject's improvement was inequitably assessed and a reduction in the subject's assessment is not justified.
+The Board finds the best evidence of assessment equity to be appellant's comparables #1, #2, and #3.
+These comparables had improvement assessments that ranged from \$7.87 to \$7.97 per square foot of living area.
+The subject's improvement assessment of \$8.50 per square foot of living area falls above the range established by the best comparables in this record.
+Based on this record the Board finds the appellant did demonstrate with clear and convincing evidence that the subject's improvement was inequitably assessed and a reduction in the subject's assessment is justified.